 Purging Folders and Emails

 If you do set up folders, you might want to think about rules relating to how long you keep an email in there.
-The same rules apply as those you’d use in a filing cabinet or for online documents.
-Essentially, the most common one for papers (or in this case, emails) is, setting an amount that you keep… like: six electricity bills; or a time limit, like 12 months worth.
+This will help avoid future inbox overwhelm.
+Use the same rules as those you’d use in a filing cabinet or for online documents.
+Essentially, the most common one for papers (or in this case, emails) is, setting an amount that you keep… like six electricity bills; or a time limit, like 12 months worth.
 With this sort of ‘rule’ you can then add the latest document into the folder, and delete one out.